hapax/hapax.github.io/assets/chuzenji.md

 The town is washed up on the shore like fantastically decay flotsam, a residue of the boom of the 80s, with its liquidity for domestic travel, and the collapse of the 90s.
-More than the mere passage of time, its crumbling facades chart the rise and fall of the Nikkei.
+It is not the mere passage of time, but the rise and fall of the Nikkei charted by these crumbling facades.
 I imagine hordes of daytrippers in sweatpants and big hair, pouring in from the suburbs of Tokyo and flitting about the ramen